DO YOU HAVE TINNITUS SYMPTOMS?

 - Subjective Tinnitus — You are the only one who can hear your tinnitus.
 As the most common type of tinnitus, the outer, inner, or middle ear can be the location of the tinnitus.
 In some cases, the auditory nerves in your brain that translate noise waves could be injured or damaged.

-If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, give a Hometown Hearing Centre nearest you a call today.
+If you’re experiencing any of the symptoms above, or you’re not sure if you have tinnitus, then give a Hometown Hearing Centre nearest you a call today.
 You can schedule your FREE hearing exam and discover potential relief for your hearing issues.

 COMPLETE THE FORM BELOW FOR A CALL BACK